 The photo above shows how the vases looked before the paint dried.
 I have to say I was a bit disappointed in the amount of texture.
 The paint seemed to flatten out some when it dried.
 When I think texture I think TEXTURE!

 And I have to tell you I can’t decide which finish I like the best.
 The flat look and the glossy look are certainly different.
-I guess the type of room and decor would dictate which finish looked the best.
+I guess the type of room and decor would dictate the finish.

 What do you think of the textured vases with the baking soda/paint finish?
 Are you for the flat finish or the glossy finish?
 Leave a note if you have time.
 Thanks for being here, Kathy